-Boston University’s PhD program addresses this need by training scholars to develop and sharpen management theories to enhance their contribution to management education and practice.
-Students acquire advanced knowledge of literature and theory in their area of specialization—the major—as well as solid grounding in a minor (for example, a social science discipline such as sociology, economics, or political science) that broadens their foundation.
-They also gain theoretical and practical knowledge of advanced research skills, essential for publishing in leading academic journals.
+Boston University’s PhD in Business Administration & Management program trains scholars to develop and test management theories that contribute to management education and practice.
+Students acquire advanced knowledge of literature and theory in their major area of specialization as well as solid grounding in a minor (for example, a social science discipline such as sociology, economics, or political science) that broadens their foundation.
+Students also gain theoretical and practical knowledge of advanced research skills, essential for publishing in leading academic journals.

-The program ensures that students develop an appreciation of the role of their research domain in managerial and organizational contexts, and can translate their learning from scholarly research into effective teaching.
+The PhD in Business Administration & Management program ensures that students develop an appreciation of the role of their research domain in managerial and organizational contexts, and can translate their learning from scholarly research into effective teaching.
 Our faculty, which has earned worldwide recognition for its scholarly and applied research, is the school’s major resource for doctoral education.
 Their commitment to advancing management knowledge through research published in top journals, and improving the quality of teaching, enables them to effectively mentor doctoral students, who, in close collaboration with faculty, are part of the intellectual capital of the school.

 The curriculum provides the graduate with a combination of major and minor foci which incorporates both the depth and breadth of knowledge and research skills required to contribute to management research.
 It creates the capacity for learning and innovation in the face of rapid changes in the social, economic, technical, and political contexts of management.
 The curriculum has the following specific learning goals:

-- acquire advanced knowledge of literature and theory in their area of specialization (the major).
+- Acquire advanced knowledge of theory and methods in their area of specialization (the major).

-- gain adequate knowledge of literature and theory in an area other than their specialization (the minor).
+- Gain sound knowledge of theory and methods in an area other than their specialization (the minor).

-- have adequate preparation to teach at the undergraduate and master’s level in a business school.
+- Have adequate preparation to teach at the undergraduate or master’s level in a business school.

-- be capable of producing original research of quality appropriate for publication in scholarly journals.
+- Be capable of independently producing original research of quality appropriate for publication in scholarly journals.

 The minimum course requirement is 16 courses (64 credits).